DFHack/dfhack/docs/Lua API.rst

   lock.
 Using an explicit ``dfhack.with_suspend`` will prevent this, forcing the function to block on input with lock held.

+* ``dfhack.getCommandHistory(history_id, history_filename)``

+  Returns the list of strings in the specified history.
+Intended to be used by GUI scripts that don't have access to a console and so can't use ``dfhack.lineedit``.
+The ``history_id`` parameter is some unique string that the script uses to identify its command history, such as the script's name.
+If this is the first time the history with the given ``history_id`` is being accessed, it is initialized from the given file.

+* ``dfhack.addCommandToHistory(history_id, history_filename, command)``

+  Adds a command to the specified history and saves the updated history to the specified file.

 * ``dfhack.interpreter([prompt[,history_filename[,env]]])``

   Starts an interactive lua interpreter, using the specified prompt